 Virginia Code § 18.2-19 provides that an accessory after the fact can be convicted of either a felony or a misdemeanor, depending on the nature of the underlying crime that the principal committed.

 The defenses to an accessory after the fact charge can vary widely, depending on the circumstances of your case.
-Some of the defenses can be a complete defense, meaning that you cannot be convicted of the crime.
+Consulting with a skilled robbery defense lawyer can help you identify and utilize the most effective strategies for your situation.
+Some of these defenses can be a complete defense, meaning that you cannot be convicted of the crime.
 Another way to defend against an accessory after the fact charge is to provide mitigating factors that can help you obtain a plea deal or a reduced sentence.

 Virginia law provides that you cannot be found guilty of being an accessory after the fact if the principal or accessory before the fact is any of the following to you: